TheIoTLearningInitiative/EmbeddedLinux/documentation/Camera.md

 ```
 ## Applications / Libraries

-### fswebcam
+> fswebcam

-> fswebcam  is  a  small  and  simple webcam app for *nix.
+> > a  small  and  simple webcam app for *nix.
 It can capture images  from  a  number  of  different  sources  and   perform   simple manipulation  on  the  captured image.
 The image can be saved as one or more PNG or JPEG files.

-### ffmpeg
+> ffmpeg

-> A complete, cross-platform solution to record, convert and stream audio and video.
+> > A complete, cross-platform solution to record, convert and stream audio and video.
 [FFMpeg Homepage](https://www.ffmpeg.org/)

 ### Setup